omarreis/ISAPIGate/README.md

 and the *path?querystr* is passed on to the remote host, along with http request headers.

-For simplicity and safety, the remote host table is hard-coded inside ISAPIGate.dpr source code.

-# ISAPIGate Uses
+## ISAPIGate Uses
-* Route secure https requests to local http-only web server
+* Route secure https requests to http-only web servers
-* Run web applications on separate web servers, while using the IIS server as a portal, sharing the server certificate.
+* Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

-# IIS Configuration
+## IIS Configuration
 There are some steps to configure IIS to run ISAPI scripts.
-Those depend on IIS version.
-There are many tutorials on the internet on how to do that.
+Those depend on IIS version, so I will not go into details here.
+There are many tutorials on the internet, depending on your IIS and Windows vesrion.

 Basically you have to:

 1- If running the remote server(s) on the same host as IIS, on a different port, remember to close that port for outside access on the firewall.
-Only allow access via ISAPIGate.
+This way all access must go thru ISAPIGate.

 2- Install IIS ISAPI support (not set by default )

 3- On Internet Information Services Manager application :

      Select server > ISAPI and CGI Restrictions > Open Feature Add ISAPI extension:
        Description=ISAPIGate
        Restriction=Allowed
        Path='c:\scripts_path\ISAPIGate.dll'

-4- Set IIS application poll to be reset periodically (p.e. daily) to avoid failure by heap fragmentation.
+4- Set IIS application poll to be reset periodically (p.e. daily) to avoid application failure by heap fragmentation.